Going Off The Beaten Path In The Nazca Desert in Peru

 However, I wasn’t sure how easy it would be to find someone to take me there, and I didn’t even know where exactly it was on the map!
 Nothing too unusual for a Lost Canyon, after all.

-After spending a couple days marveling at the majestic sand dunes around the Huachinca Oasis, I was determined to take this desert experience a step further and go more off the beaten track.
+After spending a couple days marveling at the majestic sand dunes around the Huachinca Oasis, I was determined to take this desert experience a step further and go more off the beaten track far into the Nazca Desert.

 The Lost Canyon was a perfect opportunity to do just this.
 And good news, my hotel was able to organize it!